4human-org/facial-recognition-project/README.md

 ```

 ### Future Expansion
+If this project is expanded in the future, a v2 will be implemented and updated in the README.

 This project current serves as a simple facial recognition software.
 However, this project can serve as a tool to assist
 when provided with a missing persons database and video footage / images in order to help locate missing persons.